"Winstead Didn't Know The Emotion Of Fear..."

 As an aside, we receive many questions yearly about the whereabouts of Winstead's .45 he utilized during the Dillinger shooting.
 For those wondering, Winstead's file does not answer the question of what became of that firearm.
 In Dallas during the latter part of 1933, we know from the file that he was issued a .38 Special Colt revolver while at the Dallas field office, having qualified as a "marksman."

 Winstead's statement on the Dillinger shooting reveals the .45 was a "Divison issued" one which means the Bureau issued it to him, very possibly on a temporary basis.
-It's my personal opinion based upon other research of how weapons were distributed that a strong possibility exists the .45 was issued to him from the vault of the Chicago FBI office (as opposed to being brought from Texas) while he was on "temporary assignment" there.
+Opinion and logic dictate that based upon other research of how weapons were distributed, a strong possibility exists the .45 was issued to him from the vault of the Chicago FBI office (as opposed to being brought from Texas) while he was on "temporary assignment" there.
 In all likelihood, the weapon would have been returned when Winstead finally left Chicago in 1935, if he didn't return it sooner.
 There is no discussion anywhere in the Winstead file, or elsewhere in any case files, indicating any thought of allowing Winstead to keep this particular firearm used to kill Dillinger as any sort of "trophy."

 During his later life, Winstead was a long time member of the Former Agents Society Chapter in Albuquerque, New Mexico.
 No one from that chapter who knew him has ever reported Winstead having the Dillinger firearm.
-His stepdaughter did mention one or two firearms to us during our telephone interviews, but she had no knowledge of the Dillinger .45.
+His stepdaughter did mention one or two firearms to us during our telephone interviews, but she had no knowledge of him ever mentioning the Dillinger weapon.